Evan-Coleman/Navius/workspace_migration/progress.md

   - ✅ Created navius-db-postgres as a reference implementation
   - ✅ Documented provider implementation approach in DATABASE_PROVIDER_GUIDE.md
   - ✅ Created architectural decision record (ADR) for the database provider pattern
+  - ✅ Updated roadmap to ensure provider pattern consistency across all crates

 **Key Progress**:
 - Successfully refactored database functionality to use a provider pattern